dashpay/platform/packages/js-dash-sdk/docs/usage/dashcorelib-primitives.md

 A valid Transaction is a transaction which output script are evaluated as valid.

 Some operations of this language, such as OP_RETURN has been used to store hashes and B64 data on the payment chain.
-Learn more on our walkthrough [Transaction script manipulation with the OP_RETURN example](/docs/walkthroughs/op_return/or_return.md)

 `import { Script } from 'dash'`